biocore/unifrac/README.md

             Bypass the tips of the tree in the computation.
 This reduces compute by about 50%, but is an approximation. format : str, optional
             Output format to use.
+            Defaults to "hdf5" if n_subsamples<=1 else "hdf5_nodist"
-Defaults to "hdf5". buf_dirname : str, optional
+        buf_dirname : str, optional
             If set, the directory where the disk buffer is hosted, can be used to reduce the amount of memory needed. n_substeps : int, optional
-            Internally split the problem in substeps for reduced memory footprint. subsample_depth : int
+            Internally split the problem in substeps for reduced memory footprint. n_subsamples : int
+            If >1, perform multiple subsamples.
+        subsample_depth : int
             Depth of subsampling, if >0
         subsample_with_replacement : bool